All houseplants improve health and wellbeing, but different characteristics draw out different benefits.

 Read our summary of NASA’s research on air-purifying plants here.

-Houseplants - and nature as a whole - help us feel relaxed, and alleviate the body’s response to stress, but there are certain forms which do this best.
+One of the benefits of indoor plants is that houseplants - and nature as a whole - help us feel relaxed, and alleviate the body’s response to stress, but there are certain forms which do this best.

 Backed by empirical research, evolutionary psychologists have deduced that top-heavy plants an evolutionary response that induces feelings of calm and safety.